 Fast becoming a helpful tool for EV battery developers, 3D scanning equipment and expert techniques can deliver data essential for failure analysis.
 Offering traceability and repeatability, 3D scanning and post-scan processing can define the following:

 The aerospace industry is one of the most demanding in regards to quality assurance and accuracy.
-Aerospace companies around the world use 3D scanning to create precise 3D models of aircraft parts.
+Aerospace companies around the world rely on industrial 3D scanning to create precise 3D models of aircraft parts.
 Accurate 3D models point design and development teams in the right direction during product development and can reduce time spent on re-design.
+By capturing detailed data of aircraft structures, engineers can identify potential flaws, streamline maintenance processes, and enhance overall performance.
 3D scanning technology can be used to carry out comprehensive inspections that reveal structural and other defects on something as small as a bolt or fastener to larger components, all essential for safety and performance.
 Industrial 3d scanning services can also be used for 3D CAD compares when investigating deviation from original designs.

 The consumer goods industry is a large quantity, get-to-market quickly, competitive playing field.
 Molds, tooling, and injection molded parts can all benefit from industrial 3d scanning services.
 First article inspection is the kick-start to the production process of high volume manufacturers.
 Dimensional reports are created with data, pictures, and tables to help the customer decide if changes need to be implemented or mass production can begin.